Things to Do in Caen

 That being said, here's a general idea: its northern border runs from just east of Caen to where the coast makes a dramatic turn towards Le Havre, and runs inland about halfway to Alençon.
 So, why is the Pays d'Auge even a thing if no one can point to it on a map, exactly?
 It all has to do with AOC, or the appellation d'origine contrôlée.
 The Pays d'Auge appellation is given to specific agricultural products that come from the farms within its “borders” - cheeses, ciders, and calvados included.

-The Normandy town of Honfleur is home to St Catherine’s Church, the largest surviving wooden chapel in France.
+The Normandy town of Honfleur is home to St. Catherine’s Church (Eglise Sainte-Catherine), the largest surviving wooden chapel in France.
 Built after the Hundred Years’ War by local 15th-century shipbuilders, the “Axe Masters” managed to create the impressive nave without using one saw.
-A century later, the chapel’s patronage had grown so much that it was decided St Catherine’s Church should be doubled in size.
+A century later, the chapel’s patronage had grown so much that it was decided St. Catherine’s Church should be doubled in size.
 A second identical nave was built to match the first, giving the chapel an interesting “twin” architecture, so when you head inside the church look up at the ceiling—you’ll see it looks just like two upturned boats, which makes sense considering the naval background of its builders.

 Dedicated to Saint Catherine of Alexandria, the church is partially covered in chestnut shingles, while the interior pillars are decorated in colorful flags from around the world.
-You’ll see light streaming in through the 19th-century stained glass windows.
+You’ll see light streaming in through the 19th-century stained glass windows, and look out for the church’s classical organ from the parish St Vincent of Rouen, too.